Frederic E. Glantzberg

 In October 1944, the general was recalled to Washington to serve as deputy director of the Scientific Advisory Board.
 Dr. Theodore Von Karmen was chairman of the board.
 Colonel Glantzberg was awarded the Legion of Merit by General H. H. Arnold for a long-range blueprint of the Air Force, which outlined and laid the foundation for the modern weapons and aircraft now coming into the Air Force inventory.

-In October 1945, Colonel Glantzberg was one of the first officers assigned to the Air University at Maxwell Field, Ala.
+In October 1945, Colonel Glantzberg was one of the first officers assigned to the Air University at Maxwell Field, Alabama.
 He participated in the organization of the Air Command and Staff School and later served as one of the instructors.

 He attended the Air War College before returning to Washington to again serve for eight months as deputy director of the Scientific Advisory Board with the additional duty of assisting in organizing the Human Resources Division in the Directorate of Research and Development.

 With school and staff assignments behind him, Brigadier General Glantzberg returned to his first love, command of and active participation in the flying activities of combat organizations.
 On 4 April 1949 he took command of the 2nd Bombardment Group and Wing at Chatham Field, Georgia, and converted it into Hunter Air Force Base, Georgia.